yilincliao8697/SSCI-Multi-Agent-Competition-Team-4/README.md

 ### What makes this game a test of agentic behavior?
 Agents must communicate with each other to find out the hidden full truth from scattered clues
 ### Did you design for any specific types of agents or capabilities?
+Each agent has different tendencies and personalities
 ### How does success or failure reflect the agent’s performance?
+It made them more aware of getting the truth

 ## Evaluation